Mahjoor: Early life

 He received the primary education from the Maktab of Aashiq Trali (a renowned poet) in Tral.
-After passing the middle school examination from Nusrat-ul-Islam School, Srinagar, he went to Punjab where he came in contact with Urdu poets like Bismil Amritsari and Moulana Shibi Nomani.
+After passing the middle school examination from Nusrat-ul-Islam School, Srinagar, he went to Punjab where he came in contact with Urdu poets like Bismil Amritsari and Moulana Shibli Nomani.
 He returned to Srinagar in 1908 and started writing in Persian and then in Urdu.

 Determined to write in his native language, Mahjoor used the simple diction of traditional folk storytellers in his writing.

-Mahjoor worked as a patwari (regional administrator) in Kashmir.
+Mahjoor worked as a Patwari (Regional Administrator in Department of Revenue).
+He was posted at Handwara which is one of the oldest tehsils of Kashmir.
 Along with his official duties, he spent his free time writing poetry, and his first Kashmiri poem 'Vanta hay vesy' was published in 1918.

+His poems explored a variety of subjects including love, fostering unity among communities, advocating for social change, and shedding light on the struggles faced by the people of Kashmir.